 Here are some views of a part of Cumbria, which almost certainly never features on either BBC1 North West Tonight or on ITV1 Granada Reports.
 To be fair, North Cumbrian viewers seldom see this part of Cumbria featured on ITV1 News Border Lookaround or BBC Look North (NE/ Cumbria) either!
-It would seem that news- editors seldom come up into these northern hills- on the ground that there is not much happening in the North Pennines (!)- even if the area in within the transmission area for the Regional Programming!
-Today, on Alston Moor in the North Pennines it was a cold bright day after sleet and snow-showers on high-ground clearing to give an overnight air-frost.
+It would seem that news- editors seldom come up into these northern hills- on the grounds that there is not much happening in the North Pennines (!)- even if the area in within the transmission area for the Regional Programming!
+Today, on Alston Moor in the North Pennines it was a cold bright day after sleet and snow-showers on high-ground cleared to give an overnight air-frost.

 My name is Ian Pennell and I am a freelance Book-keeper: I live near Alston, in the North Pennines in north-east Cumbria.
 I have friends who live in northern North West England - near Lancaster (which is where I went to University and used to live until 17 years ago) and in other parts of Cumbria.
 I have two Website Campaigns that seek to promote more localised Regional TV coverage for large rural areas across the North of North West England and North East England. .